zkrishna2/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 To make the example work:
 - Replace any mention of "aspnetapp" with "DotnetTemplate.Web".
+- Remove the `dotnet restore` line
 - Remove the "--no-restore" option from the publish command
 - Keep your instructions that install node, but you no longer need the "npm ..." commands (they are included in DotnetTemplate.Web.csproj and run as part of `dotnet publish`).

-You should see a decrease in the image size from ~1.5GB to a few hundred MB.
-This will make uploads to Heroku a lot faster.
+Check that you can still run the app locally using your new image, and then push your changes.
+You should see a decrease in the image size locally from ~1.5GB to a few hundred MB - does your pipeline speed up?

 ### (Stretch goal) Healthcheck
 Sometimes the build, tests and deployment will all succeed, however the app won't actually run.
 In this case it can be useful if your workflow can tell you if this has happened.
 Modify your workflow so that it does a healthcheck.